-The Company has no operating revenue and incurred a loss of \$4,542,933 for the year ended December 31, 2018 (2017 - \$505,061).
-As at December 31, 2018, the Company has an accumulated deficit of \$37,062,705 (2017 - \$32,519,772), and a working capital deficiency of \$5,891,564 (2017 - working capital of \$438,467).
-Although the Company presently has sufficient financial resources to cover its existing obligations and operating costs and undertake its currently planned programs for the next year, the Company expects to require further funding in the longer term to fund ongoing exploration and evaluation activities and ultimately develop its properties.
+The Company has no operating revenue and incurred a loss of \$5,181,476 for the year ended December 31, 2019 (2018 - \$4,542,933).
+As at December 31, 2019, the Company has an accumulated deficit of \$42,273,311 (2018 - \$37,062,705), and a working capital deficiency of \$9,235,414 (2018 - working capital deficiency of \$5,891,564).
+Although the Company expects to have sufficient financial resources to cover its existing obligations and operating costs and undertake its currently planned programs for the next year, the Company will require further funding to fund exploration and evaluation activities, and ultimately develop its properties.
 While the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms that are acceptable to the Company.
 These conditions create a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern.